Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Static Benchmarking

-\paragraph{Coding} Coding benchmarks measure a model’s ability to generate and debug code.
+\fakeparagraph{Coding} Coding benchmarks measure a model’s ability to generate and debug code.
 HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} test code synthesis and debugging, whereas SWE-Bench~\citep{jimenez2024swebench,yang2024swebenchmultimodal} addresses more advanced challenges.
-Competitive platforms like Codeforces~\citep{codeforces} and datasets such as Aider~\citep{aider} further probe dynamic problem solving.
+Competitive platforms like Codeforces~\citep{codeforces} and datasets like Aider~\citep{aider} further probe dynamic problem solving.
+There are also benchmarks that evaluate LLMs’ ability to judge the correctness of code~\citep{jiang2025codejudgebench}.

-\paragraph{Instruction Following} Instruction benchmarks evaluate a model’s ability to comprehend and execute detailed directives.
-Datasets like IFEval~\citep{zhou2023instruction} and InfoBench~\citep{qin2024infobench} simulate real-world scenarios requiring clear, step-by-step guidance, with C-Eval~\citep{huang2024c} focusing on Chinese instructions.
+\fakeparagraph{Instruction Following} Instruction benchmarks evaluate a model’s ability to comprehend and execute detailed directives.
+Datasets like IFEval~\citep{zhou2023instruction} and InfoBench~\citep{qin-etal-2024-infobench} simulate real-world scenarios requiring clear, step-by-step guidance, with C-Eval~\citep{huang2024c} focusing on Chinese instructions.

-\paragraph{Reasoning} Understanding and applying everyday knowledge is a key aspect of language comprehension.
-Benchmarks such as PIQA~\citep{bisk2020piqa}, SIQA~\citep{sap2019socialiqa}, HellaSwag~\citep{zellers2019hellaswag}, and WinoGrande~\citep{sakaguchi2021winogrande} are designed to assess a model’s intuitive reasoning skills from multiple perspectives.
-In addition, academic challenge sets like ARC~\citep{clark2018think}, OpenBookQA~\citep{mihaylov2018can}, and CommonsenseQA~\citep{talmor2018commonsenseqa} push models further by requiring the integration of background knowledge with logical reasoning to arrive at plausible answers.
-C-SimpleQA~\citep{he2024chinese} evaluates the factuality ability of language models to answer short questions in Chinese.

-\paragraph{Safety} Safety benchmarks are essential for evaluating the robustness of LLM’s ability to generate non-toxic and ethically aligned content.
-Datasets such as RealToxicityPrompts~\citep{gehman-etal-2020-realtoxicityprompts} and ToxiGen~\citep{hartvigsen2022toxigen} assess resilience against producing harmful outputs.
-By providing a controlled environment to measure these aspects, safety benchmarks play a critical role in guiding the development of models that are not only powerful outputs but also responsible and trustworthy for real-world applications.